top of page

 Digital agriculture offers promising pathways to address these challenges.
 By leveraging advancements in artificial intelligence, machine learning, IoT, and data science, digital agriculture enables more precise and efficient resource use, fostering sustainable farming and management practices.
 Solutions that emerge from integrating computing science, electrical engineering, agricultural sciences, and veterinary medicine can redefine how we approach agriculture in a sustainable way.

 This year, the Cornell Institute for Digital Agriculture dedicates its annual hackathon exclusively to sustainability.
 Students from diverse fields are invited to develop practical solutions for a more sustainable agricultural system, contributing to a greener, more resilient future.
 Below are some of the major considerations and potential challenges to consider.
 While teams are open to exploring different challenges, this year, we emphasize the importance of the key sustainability concepts.
-Click below for more details and full case studies.
+Click for details, context, constraints, and full case studies.

 Controlled Environmental Agriculture